-Equal access to the handicapped is not only a national priority, but a global priority as well.
+Equal access to the handicapped is not only a national priority, but a global one as well.
 The forces driving this evolution are 1) the law in America and many other countries, 2) the tireless efforts of many individuals and organizations, 3) money – 20% of consumers have some kind of handicap, and 4) it’s simply the right thing to do.
 The result is that accessibility has improved dramatically.

 “508 compliant PDF” is now understood to mean “Accessible PDF”.

 The Access Board’s 508 Compliance Standards are meant to ensure equal access.
 Their focus was more on “access” and less on “equal” meaning the handicapped could get the information but it wasn’t always easy.
 As noted in Standards and Requirements (What We Do page), individual agencies have tried to address this by adding their own requirements and the international community, represented by W3C, has done the same in their guidelines (WCAG).
 Naturally, multiple standards/guidelines leads to confusion, not clarity.

 With the broadened interpretation of the 508 law, public content residing on private industry sites must also conform.
 This expansion into the private sector has furthered the need for uniformity of “equal access”.